New Hampshire Health Insurance: 2022 Coverage Guide

 If you live in New Hampshire and need to buy insurance, we’re here to help.
-You have several options for health insurance in your state, but it’s important to enroll during the Open Enrollment Period.
+You have several options for health insurance in your state, but it’s important to enroll during the Open Enrollment Period, which runs through August 15, 2021 and opens again in November.
 You can only buy insurance outside this period if you have a qualifying event.
 It’s also a good idea to understand your coverages.
 You’ll learn more below.

 When Is Open Enrollment in New Hampshire?